cedi/kkpctl/docs/commandline-usage.md

 #	--features				# Enable certain features.
 Currently supported: "AuditLogging, PodSecurityPolicy, PodNodeSelector"
 #	--provider				# Use the provider-name you specified in your configuration
 #	--datacenter			# Select in wich datacenter to deploy your cluster
-#	--node-name				# Define a custom name-prefix for your node deployment (Optional.
+#	--node-name				# Define a custom name-prefix for your machine deployment (Optional.
 Default uses server-side generation)
 #	--node-flavor			# Specify the node-flavor to use
 #	--node-replica			# Specify how many nodes should be deployed
 #	--os-flavor				# Specify which Operating System to use.
 The Image has to be defined in your clouds config.